Methodology

 We crawl the Ethereum discv5 DHT network using the Nebula Crawler [1].

 The crawler gets a dump of the routing table of a remote peer by crafting discv5 requests, matching every Kademlia [2] bucket of the remote peer’s routing table.
 Upon receiving a request for a node ID, a peer will compute in which bucket the target node ID falls in its own routing table, and return the content of this bucket.
-The buckets contain Ethereum Node Records (ENR), containing information of how to reach the corresponding nodes (fork_digest, attnet, tcp and udp addresses).
+The buckets contain Ethereum Node Records (ENR), with information of how to reach the corresponding nodes (fork_digest, attnet, tcp and udp addresses).

 The crawler starts by connecting to hardcoded bootstrap nodes extracted from eth2-networks.
 From there, it learns the routing table of the bootstrap nodes, and can continue crawling discovered peers until all of them have been queried.
 For future crawls, Nebula doesn’t only depend on the hardcoded bootstrap nodes, but will also try to connect to all nodes discovered in previous crawls.

 The discv5 traffic described above is UDP only.
 In addition, the crawler tries to open a libp2p connection to all discovered nodes.
-Upon a successful libp2p connection, the crawler can learn additional information, such as user agent, supported protocol, quic addresses etc.
+Upon a successful libp2p connection, the crawler can learn additional information, such as user agent, supported protocols, quic addresses etc.

 Discover more about Nebula’s operations here.